pavel-lens/horizon-chat-app/README.md

 ## Install

-### Horizon
+### RethinkDB and Horizon

+First, you must install RethinkDB.
+It's an awesome database, with amazing features such as pushing changes in collections (tables) to client application.

-First, you must install Horizon via `npm install -g horizon`.
+Then, you must install Horizon via `npm install -g horizon`.
 Horizon will be accessible via `hz` command.

-### App
+### Chat App

-Checkout the repo and simply run `npm install`
+Checkout the repo and simply run `npm install`.
+Then you must initialize your Horizon `secrets.toml` file via `hz init` command in the project directory.

 ## How to run

-You have to run two commands:
+First, you have to run your Horizon listener.

 `hz serve --dev`

-This will run the database.
+Afterwards, run the webpack command.

 `webpack --watch --progress --colors`

 This will run webpack which will watch over changes in the files and repacks everything (hotloading).